duparq/hwa/atmel/avr/examples/README.md

 for a given compiler, and a given configuration, a difference in the CRC16 means that there is a significant difference in the produced codes.
-The machine code included in the validation file is then usefull to see if the variations in the produced code result of modifications in the HWA core.
+The machine code included in the validation file is then usefull to see if the variations in the produced code result of modificapions in the HWA core.